czg-sci-42ver/csapp3e/asm/README.md

             - From paper_2 which is referenced by paper_1, it defines 'Memory *Consistency*' related with synchronization.
 So it means 'when a written value must be *seen*' as [COD_Orig][RISC_V_Orig] p458 says.
               - But more specific, here 'when' also implies the write *observation order* as paper_2 'the order in which memory opera-tions occur may be *observed*'. just like wikipedia [says](https://en.wikipedia.org/wiki/Consistency_model#Cache_consistency).
             - From paper_3, it defines coherence as 'all processors observe two writes to the same location in the *same order*' in p11 (notice: only care about *order* of *two* writes but not what are read).
-              - From COD_Orig p454 it also says 'what values *can* be returned' but not '*should* be returned.', otherwise no need to define 'cache consistency' because 'should' must implies when to read (at least in a range without influencing the result).
+              - From COD_Orig p454 it also says 'what values *can* be returned' but not '*should* be returned.', otherwise no need to define 'cache consistency' because 'should' must implies when to read (at least in a range without influencing the result). <a id="cache_consistency"></a>
               - Also the 'no writes to X by *another* processor' may based on consideration of something like the write buffer.
 Because the write buffer of different threads may receive the *request* at different speed and time.
 (Just see Example 3 where `R(x)1` by P3 may receive `x` data later than `R(x)2` by P2).
             - notice the COD_Orig is [referenced](https://en.wikipedia.org/wiki/Cache_coherence#cite_note-:3-4) in wikipedia.
           - Then paper_1 says 'per-location basis.' in '3.5 Cache Consistency' (implied by above *order*) which corresponds to 'as long as those writes are to different locations.' in '3.6 Processor Consistency' shows that PC really is cache-coherent. ~~(cache Consistency depends on what model is used.)~~